lfrestrepog/if-docs/docs/major-concepts/plugins.md

 Anyone can build IF plugins.
 To make them discoverable, we host the [IF Explorer](https://explorer.if.greensoftware.foundation) website.
 There you can search for plugins that you need for your specific use-case.

-You cna also add your own plugins to the explorer.
+You can also add your own plugins to the explorer.
 Simply fill in the [submission form](https://wiki.greensoftware.foundation/how-to-add-plugins).